natcap/invest.users-guide/source/getting_started.rst

 InVEST comes with sample data as a guide for formatting your data, and starting to understand how the models work.
 For instance, in preparation for analysis of your data, you may wish to test the models by changing input values in the sample data to see how the output responds.
 For the terrestrial/freshwater models it is particularly important that their sample data is only used for testing and example, do not use the spatial data or table values for your own analysis, because their source and accuracy is not documented.
 Some of the marine models come with global datasets that may be used for your own application - please see the individual User Guide chapters for these models for more information.

 Sample data are found in separate sub-folders within the InVEST install folder.
-For example, the sample datasets for the Pollination model are found in \\{InVEST install directory}\\pollination\\, and those for the Carbon model in \\{InVEST install directory}\\carbon\\.
+For example, the sample datasets for the Pollination model are found in \\{InVEST install directory}\\sample_data\\pollination\\, and those for the Carbon model in \\{InVEST install directory}\\sample_data\\carbon\\.
 For testing the models, you may make a Workspace folder called "output" within the sample data folders for saving model results.
 Once you are working with your own data, you will need to create a workspace and input data folders to hold your own input and results.
 You will also need to redirect the tool to access your data and workspace.

 Formatting your data
 ====================